-The Bachelor of Science degree in Applied Meteorology provides a practical understanding of the physics and dynamics of the atmosphere.
-Students use a state-of-the-art meteorology lab and computer-equipped classrooms to understand and forecast complex atmospheric phenomena ranging from severe thunderstorms and tornadoes, to cyclones, fronts, and jet streams, to global climate and how it is changing.
+The Bachelor of Science degree in Meteorology provides a practical understanding of the physics and dynamics of the atmosphere.
+Students use a state-of-the-art meteorology lab and interactive meteorological graphics software to understand and forecast complex atmospheric phenomena ranging from severe thunderstorms and tornadoes, to cyclones, fronts, and jet streams, to global climate and how it is changing.
 Emphasis is placed on applying theory to operational weather forecasting and decision making for weather-sensitive industries, including possible hands-on experience as a meteorology intern.
-The program prepares graduating students for careers as meteorologists, within the government, military, television, or private sectors, or as flight dispatchers or for graduate studies toward a career in research or academia.
+The program prepares graduating students for careers as meteorologists, within the government, military, television, or private sectors, or as flight dispatchers, or for graduate studies toward a career in research or academia.

 The Bachelor of Science in Applied Meteorology requires successful completion of a minimum of 120 credit hours.
 Students should be aware that many courses have prerequisites and/or corequisites and should plan to begin the required math-calculus sequence as soon as they are eligible.
 In addition, all meteorology (WX) classes, except WX 201, WX 203L, and WX 301, are offered only once per year, although some additional summer classes may be offered.

 The courses necessary to earn this degree are listed below.

 |COM 122||English Composition||3|

 |PS 150||Physics for Engineers I||3|

 or PS 253